SiChiTong/SimpleArmMoverWithROS/README.md

 Ros Nodes are a key abtraction that allows a robot system to be build modularly.
 This is an example of writing ROS nodes in Python.
 ## Node and Topics
-Ross provides a powerful communication system allowing these different components to communicate with one another.
+ROS provides a powerful communication system allowing these different components to communicate with one another.
 * Perception
   * Robots contain sensor for  perceiving the world around them.
 * Decision Making